innative-sdk/innative/README.md

 ## Installing
 Precompiled binaries for common platforms are provided in [releases](https://github.com/innative-sdk/innative/releases) for those who do not want to build from source.
 The SDK is portable and can be unzipped to any directory, but can also be installed and registered on the target system.
 The provided installers will register the SDK with the system, which enables dynamic loaders to find the runtime, and register it as a `.wasm`, `.wat` and `.wast` file extension handler on windows.
 Even if you did not use an installer, you can always install a portable version by running `innative-cmd.exe -i` on windows or `./innative-cmd -i` on linux.
 Read the wiki articles for [the SDK](https://github.com/innative-sdk/innative/wiki/Install-the-SDK) and [the Redistributable](https://github.com/innative-sdk/innative/wiki/Install-the-Redistributable-Package) for more information.

 For those building from source, prebuilt binaries for inNative's LLVM fork are [provided here](https://github.com/innative-sdk/llvm-project/releases).
-LLVM and LLD binaries are provided seperately, allowing you to use an existing build of LLVM to build LLD against if it exists on your machine.
-Currently, inNative only supports the `9.x stable` branch of LLVM.
-Unfortunately, building LLD will require checking out the entire `llvm-project` monorepo, which can be very large, even if you are not building LLVM itself.
-Your folder structure should look like `bin/llvm/bin`, `bin/llvm/lib`, and `bin/llvm/include`.
-You should merge LLD into these folders - don't worry, there won't be any file conflicts.
+Currently, inNative only supports the `10.x stable` branch of LLVM.
+Due to an incompatible ABI, the entirety of LLVM must be recompiled with C++17 enabled in order to be usable with inNative.
+Once installed, your folder structure should look like `bin/llvm/bin`, `bin/llvm/lib`, and `bin/llvm/include`.

 ### Command Line Utility
 The inNative SDK comes with a command line utility with many useful features for webassembly developers.